sergioferniza/edaf75/README.md

 # EDAF75 Lab 2:
 ## Note:
-I think it is best if we add data from a .csv file instead of using lots of
+For testing, we can quickly add data from a .csv file instead of using lots of
 ```sql
 INSERT OR REPLACE